bghira/SimpleTuner/OPTIONS.md

 ### `--refiner_training`

 - **What**: Enables training a custom mixture-of-experts model series.
 See [Mixture-of-Experts](/documentation/MIXTURE_OF_EXPERTS.md) for more information on these options.

+### `--disable_benchmark`

+- **What**: Disable the startup validation/benchmark that occurs at step 0 on the base model.
+These outputs are stitchd to the left side of your trained model validation images.

 ## 📂 Data Storage and Management